When Achievement No Longer Brings Relief

 Why Mindfulness Feels Harder for Successful People

-“I should be doing something more productive.”
+“I should be doing more”

-It’s about noticing — gently and repeatedly — when you’ve left the present moment.
+notice when you’ve left the present

-Each return is the work.
+is the practice

 How to Integrate Mindfulness Without Adding Another Task